-Option Adjustments as a Result of Dividend to Investors In connection with the \$100.5 million cash dividend our parent company has declared to the initial holders of its common stock, we have made an adjustment to all options outstanding at the time of declaration of the dividend.
+Option Adjustments as a Result of Dividend to Investors.
+In connection with the \$100.5 million cash dividend we have declared and paid to the holders of our common stock holding shares of common stock prior to the Initial Common Stock Offering, consisting of the Investor Group and certain members of management, we are making an adjustment to all options outstanding at the time of declaration of the dividend.
 The adjustment consists of a cash make-whole payment consisting of an amount equal to the pro rata amount that would have been received per share had all outstanding options been exercised at the time of the declaration of the dividend adjusted down to reflect a present value discount based on the earliest possible exercise dates.
 This payment to holders of unvested options will result in additional compensation expense of approximately \$3 million in the third fiscal quarter of 2005.

-Employee Bonus Plan Our compensation committee has approved a special one-time bonus that is payable upon consummation of our parent's initial common stock offering to all or substantially all of our employees, excluding senior management and any employees that have, or to whom we plan to grant, an equity participation in our company.
+Employee Bonus Plan.
+Our board has approved a special one-time bonus that is payable upon consummation of our initial common stock offering to all or substantially all of our employees, excluding senior management and any employees that have, or to whom we plan to grant, an equity participation in our company.
 The amount of the award granted to an employee is equal to approximately 4% of the employee's annual salary.
-The aggregate amount of the bonuses is approximately \$10 million.
+The aggregate amount of the bonuses shall not exceed \$10 million.

-Termination of Management/Monitoring Agreement
+Termination of Management/ Monitoring Agreement

 In connection with the Acquisition, the Company entered into a management monitoring agreement (the "Management Agreement") with the Investor Group for ongoing consulting and management advisory services.
-Under the Management Agreement, the Company or its direct and indirect parents are required to pay the Investor Group an aggregate annual fee of \$10 million per year (the "Periodic Fees") in consideration for ongoing consulting and management advisory services.
-In addition, in the case of future services provided in connection with any future acquisition, disposition, or financing transactions involving the Company or its direct and indirect parents, the Management Agreement requires the Company or its parents to pay the Investor Group an aggregate fee of one percent of the gross transaction value of each such transaction ("Subsequent Fees").
-The Management Agreement also requires the Company or its direct and indirect parents to pay the reasonable expenses of the Investor Group in connection with, and indemnify them for liabilities arising from, the Management Agreement, the Acquisition and any related transactions, their equity investment in the Company or its direct and indirect parents, their operations, and the services they provide to the Company or its parents.
+Under the Management Agreement, the Company and its subsidiaries WMG Holdings Corp. and WMG Acquisition Corp. were required to pay the Investor Group an aggregate annual fee of \$10 million per year (the "Periodic Fees") in consideration for ongoing consulting and management advisory services.
+In addition, in the case of future services provided in connection with any future acquisition, disposition, or financing transactions involving the Company or its subsidiaries, the Management Agreement required the Company, WMG Holdings Corp. and WMG Acquisition Corp. to pay the Investor Group an aggregate fee of one percent of the gross transaction value of each such transaction ("Subsequent Fees").
+The Management Agreement also requires the Company, WMG Holdings Corp. and WMG Acquisition Corp. to pay the reasonable expenses of the Investor Group in connection with, and indemnify them for liabilities arising from, the Management Agreement, the Acquisition and any related transactions, their equity investment in the Company, WMG Holdings Corp. and WMG Acquisition Corp., their operations, and the services they provide to the Company, WMG Holdings Corp. and WMG Acquisition Corp.

-The Management Agreement continues in full force and effect until December 30, 2014, provided, however, that the Investor Group may cause the agreement to terminate at any time upon agreement of the Investor Group.
-In the event of the termination of the Management Agreement, the Company or any of its direct and indirect parents shall pay each of the Investor Group (x) any unpaid portion of the Periodic Fees, any Subsequent Fees and any expenses due with respect to periods prior to the date of termination plus (y) the net present value (using a discount rate equal to the then yield on U.S. Treasury Securities of like maturity) of the Periodic Fees that would have been payable with respect to the period from the date of termination until December 30, 2014.
+The Management Agreement provided that it would continue in full force and effect until December 30, 2014, provided, however, that the Investor Group could cause the agreement to terminate at any time upon agreement of the Investor Group.
+In the event of the termination of the Management Agreement, the Company or any of its Subsidiaries were required under the terms of the agreement to pay each of the Investor Group (x) any unpaid portion of the Periodic Fees, any Subsequent Fees and any expenses due with respect to periods prior to the date of termination plus (y) the net present value (using a discount rate equal to the then yield on U.S. Treasury Securities of like maturity) of the Periodic Fees that would have been payable with respect to the period from the date of termination until December 30, 2014.